Inventors Lab . . . An Open Letter to Inventors

 I’ve seen lots of cool inventions — and great patents.
 I’ve seen high hopes, and I’ve seen some awesome success stories.
 Will you be one of them?
 I hope so, and I’ve written this letter and “Lab” to help you become such.
 You should know, by the way, odds are against you.
 But you can succeed in spite of the negativity, and here are some helps for you to consider.

 Some people think: Invention = Get Rich.
 Well, it can!
-But, I’ve seen the opposite — because of poor decisions that were made with too much pie-in-the-sky.
+But, I’ve seen the opposite — because of poor decisions were made with too much pie-in-the-sky.
 I hope for you the invention means a good return after your sweat investment.
 If you think rationally and have some good grounding folks around you, then you’re much more likely to succeed.

 Find the right people to help you.
 That may mean letting go of some emotion with your invention, but DO IT.
 It’s better to be successful with some close associates than to be rich and lonely (or worse, poor and lonely).
 Stick your neck out and trust someone.
 Many heads are better than one.